 Off North Street, about two miles north of town, is a road leading to an access point for Bristol Pond, a wonderful area for canoeing and kayaking.

-The Chocolate Walk is held on the second Friday evening in December from 5 to 8 pm.
+The Chocolate Walk is held on the first Friday night in December from 5:00–9:00pm.
 Come to Bristol’s Chocolate Walk and experience a complimentary chocolate treat in downtown businesses.
-Travel from store to store, sampling the decadent chocolate offerings, while browsing for gifts.

 The Cool Yule is an annual holiday celebration held the entire month of December and includes a series of events, bazaars, concerts, activities and late night shopping for the month of December.